 Core templates are those that are completed for ALL IT projects and form the basis of Mason’s Project Management Lifecycle.

-|1-Identification||Prioritization Criteria Worksheet||Excel||The starting point for ALL requests or projects.
-A 3-section questionnaire asking for General Information, Impact (benefits), and Effort (costs) for the proposed project.|
+|Identification||Prioritization Criteria Worksheet (PCW)||Excel||The starting point for ALL requests or projects.
+A 3-section questionnaire asking for general information, impact (benefits), and effort (costs) for the proposed project|

-Additional Project Management Templates
+Optional Project Management Templates